russchia/Cleaning_Data_Project/README.md

     Appropriately labels the data set with descriptive activity names.
     Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-What you find in this repository
+#What you find in this repository

-    CodeBook.md: information about raw and tidy data set and elaboration made to transform them README.md: this file
+    CodeBook.md: information about raw and tidy data set and transformations to them README.md: this file
     run_analysis.R: R script to transform raw data set in a tidy one

-How to create the tidy data set
+#How to create the tidy data set

     Clone this repository